ITRS-Group/cordial/tools/geneos/USAGE.md

 ### `geneos package install`

-You can download and install Geneos releases directly from the command line without a web browser, and then copy files between systems, as long as you can reach the download site from the server you are working on.
+With this command you can download and install Geneos releases from the command line, without a web browser, and then copy files between systems as long as you can reach the download site from the server you are working on.
 You may need to configure details for your corporate web proxy - you can read more about this in the `geneos` documentation by following this link or running [`geneos help package install`](https://github.com/ITRS-Group/cordial/blob/main/tools/geneos/docs/geneos_package_install.md).

 💡The `geneos package install` command will not, by default, change any running instance - it will only download and install releases.
 To also update which release version an instance uses you must also either use additional flags, such as `--update` or use the `geneos package update` command.